Lead Convener: Joslin McKinney (School of Performance and Cultural Industries)

 How can creative, participatory methods developed in scenography contribute to empirical investigations into urban experience?

-November 2020: Workshop ‘Scenographic encounters with the city of Leeds’ (by invitation)
+Workshop ‘Scenographic encounters with the city of Leeds’ (November 2020)

-December 2020: Seminar ‘Researching the sensory qualities of urban space’ (open online event)
+Seminar ‘Researching the sensory qualities of urban space’ (December 2020)

-Spring 2021: Seminar ‘Research and practice in urban scenography’ (open event)
+Online seminar ‘Research and practice in urban scenography’ (15 October 2021)

-Summer 2020: Pilot project working with invited participants (by invitation)
+Pilot project working with invited participants (Autumn/Winter 2021)

 Image credit: Olexy@Ohurtsov - Pixabay